 On any given day, the very most delicious thing in my freezer isn’t ice cream or popsicles or casseroles wrapped for the future- it’s biscuits.
 For a few years now, I’ve been pre-baking and bagging up baked flaky biscuits to reheat at a moment’s notice, and my family absolutely loves it.
 I’ve probably said this before, but secretly, I hope that freezer stash becomes one of those things my kids fondly remember- Mama and her Ziplocs full of biscuits.
 Today, I’m sharing a biscuit that is new in our rotation, honey spelt biscuits, as well as more about the exciting news I shared with you all last week: my book!

-I’m looking forward to spilling more on the book in the coming weeks, but for now, I wanted to say thank you for all of the encouragement and love I’ve received so far.
+I’m looking forward to spilling more on the book in the coming weeks.
+For now, I wanted to say thank you for all of the encouragement and love I’ve received so far.
 This has been such a rewarding and growing time for me, and it feels good to have people come alongside in support.
 THANK YOU.
 Truly.
 So without further ado, let’s get on to the main event here: honey spelt biscuits.

 These honey spelt biscuits were my attempt at expanding the tastebuds of the little people in my life.
-They’re well accustomed to the buttery white flour biscuits that I’ve been making for years, but these, naturally sweetened with honey and prepared with hearty spelt flour, are a different animal.
+They’re well accustomed to the buttery white flour biscuits that I’ve been making for years.
+These, however, naturally sweetened with honey and prepared with hearty spelt flour, are a different animal.
 There’s more texture, nuanced flavor, and loads of opportunity here: biscuits with jam, biscuits as a bread offering for supper, or even served plain and crispy, straight from the oven.

 Give these honey spelt biscuits a shot sometime this week.
-They’re a yummy way to include some new flours into your baking, and if my kids like them, you just might too.
+If my kids like them, you just might too.
 Happy Sunday to you all, and happy baking!

 Honey Spelt Biscuits